Internship in Germany Program

 To be clear, you do not have to be a student to enroll in the Engage in Germany programs.
 Still, a refugee internship program can be beneficial to a university student taking a gap year or semester.
 The same goes for international students seeking an internship in Germany.
 Our Summer Internship in Germany programs are perfect for students seeking international experiences, even in between semesters.
 There is also university credit available for those looking for an internship to fulfill school requirements.
 Our organization accepts international volunteers all year long, with Summer being the most popular time to join our family.
 Engage in Germany provides one of the best-rated Summer internships in Europe (see the Reviews section below).

-The experience is open to students of all kinds – bachelor, master’s, or doctorate- and open to all fields of study.
+The experience is open to students of all kinds – bachelor’s, master’s, or doctorate- and open to all fields of study.
 International students looking for something relevant to Political Science or looking for teaching internship programs may be most drawn to this program, but that is not where the opportunities end!
 Projects can be made to fit the requirements of Journalism programs, Communication and Media internships, Sociology and Anthropology studies, the Humanities and Arts, and so much more.
-Engage in Germany is for anyone searching for a teaching internship, community development internship, international relations internship, refugee internship, or any other sort of internship abroad.
+Engage in Germany is for anyone seeking a teaching, community development, international relations, refugee, or other internship abroad.

 Summer Volunteer Programs

-For people looking for volunteer programs or internships over the summer in Europe or Germany, the Engage in Germany organization offers great volunteer opportunities that span from May to September.
+For people looking for volunteer programs or internships over the summer in Europe or Germany, the Engage in Germany organization offers great opportunities spanning from May to September.

-These volunteer programs and internships are ideal for students, English native speakers, those doing their gap year, students, anyone with a summer break, and any individuals looking to volunteer on an extended visit.
-These summer volunteer programs in Germany combine Arabic language focus with learning, immersion, and engagement in culture and the Arabic community in the city of Halle, Germany.
+These volunteer programs and internships are ideal for students, English-speaking native speakers, those doing a gap year, anyone with a summer break, and anyone looking to volunteer on an extended visit.
+These summer volunteer programs in Germany combine an Arabic language focus with learning, immersion, and engagement with the city’s culture and Arabic community in Halle.

 Winter Volunteer Programs

 We believe that the time to volunteer is always now, not only during a limited period of the year.
-So, for those who would like to volunteer in Germany during the winter months, Engage in Germany offers exciting opportunities also throughout the winter months.
+So, for those who would like to volunteer in Germany during the winter months, Engage in Germany also offers exciting opportunities.

-Volunteers have the chance to engage with the local Arabic and German communities in Halle, during the winter months, while also participating in cultural exchange activities.
-These winter volunteer programs combine learning, immersion, and community engagement, allowing participants to gain valuable skills and insights while contributing to the vibrant multicultural environment in Halle.
+Volunteers have the chance to engage with the local Arabic and German communities in Halle during the winter months while also participating in cultural exchange activities.
+These winter volunteer programs combine learning, immersion, and community engagement, allowing participants to gain valuable skills and insights while contributing to Halle’s vibrant multicultural environment.
 And you also get the chance to experience the famous German Christmas markets and warm holiday vibes.

 Benefits of the Program